-Anyone who adopts my heart healthy diet plan, the Pan-Asian Mediterranean (PAM) diet will notice that it’s chockfull of veggies.
+Anyone who adopts my heart healthy diet plan, the Pan-Asian Modified Mediterranean (PAMM) diet will notice that it’s chockfull of veggies.
 That’s because vegetables make it easy to prepare nutritious, delicious and inexpensive meals that promote heart health.
 There are many vegetables out there to choose from, and they are all packed full of nutrients and fiber to help you cut your risk factors of heart disease.
-As part of my PAM heart healthy diet plan, I suggest you use vegetables liberally to make great snacks, sandwiches and sides.
+As part of my PAMM heart healthy diet plan, I suggest you use vegetables liberally to make great snacks, sandwiches and sides.

 How Much Should You Eat?